usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 {{< /highlight >}}

-In this case, the `links` object array on line 9 provides a reference to Homeland Security Policy Directive (HSPD) 12 by specifying the URL in the `href` property.
-The OSCAL pre-defined "reference" value is used for the `rel`, providing context for the purpose of this specific link.
-The `text` property provides an associated label for the link which may be useful when rendering the SSP in other formats (e.g., HTML, PDF).
+In this case, the `links` list on line 8 provides a reference to Homeland Security Policy Directive (HSPD) 12 by specifying the URL in the `href` key.
+The `rel` key uses the OSCAL pre-defined "reference" value, indicating that this specific link item is a "reference" link.
+The `text` key provides an associated label for the link which may be useful when rendering the SSP in other formats (e.g., HTML, PDF).

-Lines 11-13 demonstrate the use of link to point to the organization's official logo.
-An absolute URL was used to point to the location of the referenced content, however, it should be noted that the `href` property also permits the use of relative URL paths.
+Lines 12-14 demonstrate the use of a link to point to the organization's official logo.
+An absolute URL is used to point to the location of the referenced content, however, it should be noted that the `href` key also permits the use of relative URL paths.
 If the referenced resource is located is on the same host, then a relative URL path could be used.
-The `rel` property was set to "logo" to indicate the link is to a logo image.
-The `media-type` property was included to let any rendering tools know that the logo content is a Portable Network Graphics (PNG) image type.
-The optional `text` property was excluded for brevity of this example.
+The `rel` key is set to "logo" to indicate the link is to a logo image.
+The `media-type` key is included to let any rendering tools know that the logo content is a Portable Network Graphics (PNG) image type.
+The optional `text` key was excluded for brevity of this example.
 {{% /tab %}}
 {{% /tabs %}}